evanwill/openrefine-b/content/3-demo.md

 nav: Demo
 ---

-- create project
-- explore
-- transform
-- export
+On Refine's home page you will see three main options on the left side tab menu:

+- <span class="term">Create Project</span> - this is where you start a new project--we will cover everything in next section!
+- <span class="term">Open Project</span> - all your projects will be saved in your "workspace directory" and can be reopened at any time.
+- <span class="term">Import Project</span> - complete Refine projects can be exported as an archive file (".zip" or ".tar.gz") to share or preserve.
+This option allows you to open the archive to use the project.

+## Create Project

 Let's look at the basic functions of OpenRefine using typical digital collection metadata.
 Download:

 - [`potlatch-historical-collection.csv`]({{ '/assets/potlatch-historical-collection.csv' | relative_url }}){:target='_blank' rel='noopener'} (from [University of Idaho Library](https://www.lib.uidaho.edu/digital/){:target='_blank' rel='noopener'})

-**Create Project:**
+Create Project:

 - "Get data from" options
-- "Configure Parsing Options", *check character encoding* (UTF-8!) and options, then give your project a name (names are easier to work with if there are no spaces or dashes) and click Create project.
+- "Configure Parsing Options" - *check character encoding* (UTF-8!) and options, then give your project a name (names are easier to work with if there are no spaces or dashes) and click Create project.
 - Refine never over writes your original data, it creates a copy!
-- Information is *not* sent over internet.
-The data is copied into your workspace directory in Refine's specialized format (find your workspace directory by looking for the link at the bottom of the "Open Project" page).
+Information is *not* sent over internet.
+The data is copied into your workspace directory in Refine's specialized format
 - **Sanity Check**, ensure you have the expected number of rows!
 Keep this number in mind as you work through the project.

+Interface elements:

+- Project name upper left
+- Facet / Filter - Undo / Redo pane on left
+- Row count
+- Show as: rows / records
+- Show: 5 10 25 50 + pages

-## Columns
+## Explore

-Unlike most spreadsheets which focus on rows, Refine is column-centric.
 Most operations are accessed via the column menus.

-Explore:

 - Text filter
 - Facet > Text facet
+    - include / invert
+    - sort by, choices
 - Facet > Customized facets > Facet by blank
+- Sort
+    - Sort will add "Sort" menu at the top of the table, near the "rows" options.
+This indicates the sort is applied to your view.
+However, it is only a *view*, the data has not been changed.
+    - To permanently change the order of the rows, click the sort menu and select "Reorder rows permanently"
+- All > Star / Flag

+## Transform

 Edit: